nmaquet/jex/README.md

 * The ideas presented here may be described in other forms in prior art.
 I'm not aware of this being the case (as I haven't looked) but I'd be keen to know of any similar efforts.
 * I'm doing this 100% for fun, and I will most probably abandon this project in a week or so.

+# FAQ
+* **How far along is this?
+Where's the source?** Jex is currently in the armchair design phase, there isn't code yet.
+Hey, at least it's bug-free!
+* **Can I contribute?** Yes please.
+I'm keen to collaborate on this, just flick me a pull request.

 # Hyper typing

 On the spectrum of weak vs strong typing, Jex is a *very* strongly typed language, and even turns it up to eleven.